 LEARN the 10 TOUCHPOINTS

-Among the arrows in The Business Scribe’s quiver is a lesson on applying a tool that’s common to one particular profession to seamlessly align your communication with any business endeavor, large or small.
+Among the arrows in The Business Scribe’s quiver is a lesson on applying a tool that’s common to at least one particular profession to seamlessly align your communication with any business endeavor, large or small.

 This alignment provides a common reference point for you and others so that what you seek to communicate is framed by what others already know or perceive.
 Communication is strengthened by this commonality.

 How much productivity is lost